michael2012z/BitBible/markdown/KJV/files/Gen.md

 4. Let a little water, I pray you, be fetched, and wash your feet, and rest yourselves under the tree:

 5. And I will fetch a morsel of bread, and comfort ye your hearts; after that ye shall pass on: for therefore are ye come to your servant.
-And they said, So do, as thou hast said.comfort: Heb. stayare…: Heb. you have passed
+And they said, So do, as thou hast said.

-6. And Abraham hastened into the tent unto Sarah, and said, Make ready quickly three measures of fine meal, knead it, and make cakes upon the hearth.Make ready…: Heb.
-Hasten
+6. And Abraham hastened into the tent unto Sarah, and said, Make ready quickly three measures of fine meal, knead it, and make cakes upon the hearth.

 7. And Abraham ran unto the herd, and fetcht a calf tender and good, and gave it unto a young man; and he hasted to dress it.